Leadership at Clarendon

 Meet the Clarendon family

 Clarendon’s consistently strong performances in a range of external measures are a consequence of strong educational leadership.
-The enduring team of Principal, David Shepherd, and Deputy Principal – Teaching and Learning, Jan McClure, drive the school’s educational agenda and this is enacted by a loyal, committed and determined senior leadership team, many of whom David and Jan identified as graduates or young teachers and nurtured as leaders within the school.
+David Shepherd OAM, and Deputy Principals Jen Bourke and Greg Ashman, drive the school’s educational agenda and this is enacted by a loyal, committed and determined senior leadership team, many of whom David identified as graduates or young teachers and nurtured as leaders within the school.

 Co-Head Senior School